tfeb/tfeb-lisp-hax/README.md

 [^5]:	Information on Interlisp can be found at [interlisp.org](https://interlisp.org/), and the Interlisp-D reference manual is [here](https://interlisp.org/docs/IRM.pdf) (PDF link).

+[^6]:	Empirically, this implementation is as fast or faster than implementations which use an intermediate list or smaller vector buffers which get copied into the final vector at the end.

-[^6]:	Note that a `simple-vector` is *not* the same thing as a one-dimensional `simple-array`: a `simple-vector` is a one-dimensional `simple-array` whose element type is `t`.  `svref` is therefore *not* the way to get fast vector access: `aref` on a suitably-declared `simple-array` is.
+[^7]:	Note that a `simple-vector` is *not* the same thing as a one-dimensional `simple-array`: a `simple-vector` is a one-dimensional `simple-array` whose element type is `t`.  `svref` is therefore *not* the way to get fast vector access: `aref` on a suitably-declared `simple-array` is.

-[^7]:	If you are using such an implementation, well, sorry.
+[^8]:	If you are using such an implementation, well, sorry.

-[^8]:	 Fortunately, and a bit surprisingly to me, Python has facilities which let you do this fairly pleasantly.
+[^9]:	 Fortunately, and a bit surprisingly to me, Python has facilities which let you do this fairly pleasantly.
 Something on my todo list is to make this implementation public.

-[^9]:	See [* 'Memo' Functions and Machine Learning*](https://doi.org/10.1038%2F218019a0 "'Memo' Functions and Machine Learning"), Donald Michie, Nature 218 (5136): 19–22.
+[^10]:	See [* 'Memo' Functions and Machine Learning*](https://doi.org/10.1038%2F218019a0 "'Memo' Functions and Machine Learning"), Donald Michie, Nature 218 (5136): 19–22.
 [PDF copy](https://www.cs.utexas.edu/users/hunt/research/hash-cons/hash-cons-papers/michie-memo-nature-1968.pdf "'Memo' Functions and Machine Learning").

-[^10]:	And I was not willing to put in explicit extra methods for `validate-superclass` for `cl:standard-class` since the whole purpose of using Closer to MOP was to avoid that kind of nausea.
+[^11]:	And I was not willing to put in explicit extra methods for `validate-superclass` for `cl:standard-class` since the whole purpose of using Closer to MOP was to avoid that kind of nausea.

-[^11]:	In fact, Racket.
+[^12]:	In fact, Racket.

-[^12]:	Or, optionally, not to skip the newline but to skip any whitespace following it.
+[^13]:	Or, optionally, not to skip the newline but to skip any whitespace following it.

-[^13]:	As an example of this, it would be quite possible to define a special handler which meant that, for instance `#/this is ~U+1234+ an arbitrary Unicode character/`would work.
+[^14]:	As an example of this, it would be quite possible to define a special handler which meant that, for instance `#/this is ~U+1234+ an arbitrary Unicode character/`would work.

-[^14]:	It's quite possible that `with-accessors` will work for completely arbitrary objects and accessors already of course, but I don't think you can portably rely on this.
+[^15]:	It's quite possible that `with-accessors` will work for completely arbitrary objects and accessors already of course, but I don't think you can portably rely on this.

-[^15]:	This link is to my own copy.
+[^16]:	This link is to my own copy.

-[^16]:	Of course these macros are still not hygenic.
+[^17]:	Of course these macros are still not hygenic.

-[^17]:	I am reasonably sure that fully hygienic macros are not possible in CL without extensions to the language or access to the guts of the implementation.
+[^18]:	I am reasonably sure that fully hygienic macros are not possible in CL without extensions to the language or access to the guts of the implementation.

-[^18]:	So, in particular `foo:<x>` and `bar:<x>` will be rewritten as distinct gensymized versions of themselves.
+[^19]:	So, in particular `foo:<x>` and `bar:<x>` will be rewritten as distinct gensymized versions of themselves.

-[^19]:	So `(apply #'eq (metatronize '(<x> <x>)))` is true but `(apply #'eq (metatronize '(<> <>)))` is false.
+[^20]:	So `(apply #'eq (metatronize '(<x> <x>)))` is true but `(apply #'eq (metatronize '(<> <>)))` is false.

-[^20]:	This is in fact how `iterate` and `iterate*` work now, with `iterating` and `iterating*` sharing another expansion function.
+[^21]:	This is in fact how `iterate` and `iterate*` work now, with `iterating` and `iterating*` sharing another expansion function.

-[^21]:	An interim version of `slog` had a generic function, `log-entry-formatter` which was involved in this process with the aim of being able to select formats more flexibly, but it did not in fact add any useful flexibility.
+[^22]:	An interim version of `slog` had a generic function, `log-entry-formatter` which was involved in this process with the aim of being able to select formats more flexibly, but it did not in fact add any useful flexibility.

-[^22]:	Well: you could write your own `handler-bind` / `handler-case` forms, but don't do that.
+[^23]:	Well: you could write your own `handler-bind` / `handler-case` forms, but don't do that.

-[^23]:	All of this applies to `proclaim` and `declaim` as well.
+[^24]:	All of this applies to `proclaim` and `declaim` as well.

-[^24]:	Some implementations allow non-atomic type specifiers: this is not strictly conforming but supported by this code.
+[^25]:	Some implementations allow non-atomic type specifiers: this is not strictly conforming but supported by this code.

-[^25]:	SBCL has its own version of this function, so that's used for SBCL.
+[^26]:	SBCL has its own version of this function, so that's used for SBCL.